bengtmartensson/IrScrutinizer/CONTRIBUTING.md

 (e.g. <code>IrpProtocols.ini</code>)  should use CRLF, unless this creates other problems,
 * Otherwise LF.

+## Build process

+[Apache Maven](https://maven.apache.org] is used for builds.
+Normal builds must not require Internet access.
+All parameters (URLs, version numbers etc.) should be contained therein within /project/properties.
+(Other programs can then extract that information, see `tools/get-jdk-tar.sh` for an example.)

 ## GUI files
 Most (but not all) Java classes with GUI content are maintained with [Netbeans](http://www.netbeans.org).
 This is indicated by a <code>.form</code> file